 How to Choose the Right Surgeon for Afro Hair Restoration

 Not every hair transplant specialist is equipped to handle Afro hair.
-Look for surgeons who:
+Look for surgeons who:- Have documented experience with Afro hair cases

 - Provide before-and-after photos of Afro-textured patients